cpputest/cpputest.github.io/manual.markdown

 * Memory leak detector (provided)
 * Pointer restore mechanism (provided) - helpful when tests overwrite a pointer that must be restored to its original value after the test.
 This is especially helpful when a pointer to a function is modified for test purposes.
-* All Mutex's released - you could write a plugin that checks that any Mutexs or other shared resource is released before the test exists.
+* All Mutex's released - you could write a plugin that checks that any Mutexs or other shared resource is released before the test exits.

 Example of a main with a SetPointerPlugin: